patcharapon-san/patcharapon-san.github.io/projects/index.md

 - **7 industry sectors** including Oil & Gas, Government, E-commerce
 - **Full-stack expertise** from frontend UI to backend cloud services
 - **Multiple platforms** including Azure, AWS, and on-premises solutions

-## 📞 Interested in My Work?

-Each project category contains detailed screenshots, technical descriptions, and implementation highlights.
-Feel free to explore and [contact me](/contact) if you'd like to discuss any of these projects in detail.

----

-*All project screenshots and details are representative examples of my work, with sensitive client information appropriately anonymized.*